Russia, explained by Novaya Gazeta

 Backstory

-As a result of the elections on September 8, a record number of opposition politicians entered the Moscow City Duma for the first time in ten years.
-For the authorities, the results in the capital do not bode well because the Moscow City Duma Elections are seen as a kind of rehearsal for the 2024 Russian presidential election.
-Seeing as this will be the end of President Putin’s term in office, the 2024 elections will finally reveal the plan for carrying out the transition of power in Russia.
-That being said, the elections in Moscow this summer revealed that the political system is in crisis.
-The Security Services’ political terror against citizens isn’t working and could backfire – resulting in a new outbreak of protests.
+Pavel Ustinov is the sixth person who has been convicted in the Moscow Case initiated after the July 27 protests against independent candidates being blocked from running in the Moscow City Duma elections.
+Six people were charged with violence against police and sentenced to a total of 15 years in prison.
+Meanwhile, six more people remain under investigation.

-Want to know more about the case against Egor Zhukov?
-Read the full story in Russian here.
+Want to know more about solidarity in Russia’s civil society?
+Read Kirill Martinov’s full column in Russian here.

 Backstory